 You should directly contact these customers, solicit their comments and complaints, and do whatever is necessary to address their concerns.
 Send them an email with a survey, or better yet, ask them if they would be willing to refer another customer.
 If they are, then you know you did a good job.
 If they don’t, that conversation might help you understand why this customer is unhappy with your service.

 Unlike the Meek Complainer, the Aggressive Complainer complains loudly to anyone who will listen.
 Aggressive Complainers don’t respond well to those who are aggressive in return.
 In fact, they tend to dismiss excuses that justify their unsatisfactory experience.
-These folks have the same needs and goals as the Meek Complainer, but they’re just more vocal about getting what they want.
+And while they have the same needs and goals as the Meek Complainer, they’re more vocal about getting what they want.

 How to Deal with the Aggressive Complainer Type:

 The best response for Aggressive Complainers is to listen to their complaints, acknowledge their problems, and let them know exactly how and when they will be resolved.
-These people are looking for results, so you must give them a detailed timeline of when you will deliver a solution.
+They’re looking for results, so you must give them a detailed timeline for delivering a solution.
 The more information you provide, the more likely you are to reach common ground.

 High-Roller Complainers expect the absolute best and are willing to pay for a premium experience.
 Some are reasonable with their complaints, while others may behave more like Aggressive Complainers, but with higher expectations for your company.
 While these individuals are more likely to purchase your top-of-the-line offers, they’re also more likely to push back if things aren’t quite to their liking.